 Do US citizens need a visa for Peru?

 US citizens can visit Peru for up to 183 days per year without a visa; travelers with European, UK, Australia and New Zealand passports can also enter without a visa, although they are not necessarily able to stay as long.
 Keep in mind that while Peru temporarily banned some travelers during the early part of the Covid-19 crisis, it did not (and will never) suspend these visa on arrival provisions.

 Machu Picchu closed to tourists temporarily during the first half of 2020, as a result of the coronavirus pandemic.
 However, once the health situation in Peru and around the globe has improved, comprehensive closures of this UNESCO World Heritage site are off the cards.
 On the other hand, procedures for entry will be modified to prevent overcrowding and to make the experience of visiting Machu Picchu more pleasant for travelers, and also more sustainable for locals.

 The Bottom Line

-Planning a trip to Peru doesn’t have to be a pain.
+Planning 2 weeks in Peru doesn’t have to be a pain.
 Whether you input the information I’ve provided here directly into your Peru itinerary, or simply use what I’ve given you as an inspirational starting point, your trip to Peru starts here.
 Kick off a larger visit to South America with highlights like the Colca Canyon and Machu Picchu, or take a standalone sojourn to Peru and explore unique nooks and crannies of the country like the Pacific Coast and the Amazon Rainforest.
 Explore Peru with the fresh eyes of a first-time visitor, or come back for a second, third or tenth time and dig deeper.
 No matter your circumstance, hire me as your Travel Coach and let me sweat the details!